Current depression treatments go a long way toward helping symptoms. But they may not help everyone.

 - Identifying emotions on faces lights up the “feeling” part of the brain

-When these two parts of the brain light up together, the network that connects them can become stronger, making them capable of working together better.
+When these 2 parts of the brain light up together, the network that connects them can become stronger, making them capable of working together better.

 As experts say, “neurons that fire together, wire together!”